12 Thoughtful Texts To Send A Stressed-Out Partner

 Finding support strategies that work for your partner, while protecting your own mental and emotional health, she says, is an important key to a healthy relationship during difficult times.

-Supportive texts can be a smart part of that strategy.
-So what should you text a stressed out partner?
-Here are a dozen texts to send your wife or husband when they’re dealing with a lot of pressure.
+Supportive messages can be a smart part of that strategy.
+Here, then, are a dozen texts to send your wife or husband when they’re dealing with a lot of pressure.

-1. “You are killing it in the most important ways.”
+1. “You are crushing it in the most important ways.”

 Your partner’s stress may come from misconceptions about their importance and the stuff they may be nervous about may overshadow their actual accomplishments.
 “When we’re feeling overwhelmed and stressed in one area of our life, it’s easy to overlook or discount all the other areas where we’re thriving,” notes Trueblood “Send your partner a simple message of verbal encouragement and acknowledgment to remind them how well they’re doing in other — perhaps more important — areas of their life.”
 Ignore the losses in favor of the wins, no matter how big or small.